jlelong/LaTeX-Workshop-wiki/Hover.md

 - To open the panel call _Open Math Preview Panel_ (internal command is `latex-workshop.openMathPreviewPanel`)
 - To close the panel call _Close Math Preview Panel"_ (internal command is `latex-workshop.closeMathPreviewPanel`)

-Only math environments with less than [`latex-workshop.hover.math.preview.maxLines`](latex-workshophovermathpreviewmaxLines) lines are properly updated.
+Only math environments with less than [`latex-workshop.hover.preview.maxLines`](latex-workshophoverpreviewmaxLines) lines are properly updated.

 ## Previewing graphics